By eating food that is in season you will have more flavour on your plate.…

 Eat Seasonal September is a list of all the food that is in season this month.
-By eating produce that is in season we save money and have better tasting food.
+By eating produce that is in season you save money and have better-tasting food.

 Eat Seasonal: September